-Public participation is crucial in the collective response to the COVID-19 pandemic from adherence to the regulations to the steps needed to be taken on easing of the restrictions imposed by National Government.
+Public participation is crucial in the collective response to the COVID-19 pandemic from adherence to the regulations to the steps needed to be taken on easing of the restricting imposed by National Government.

-Ward committees need to find new ways of conducting business inter alia through platforms such as virtual meetings which produce various challenges for some constituencies.
+Ward committees need to find new ways of conducting business inter alia through various platforms such as virtual meetings or zoom meetings which produce various challenges for some constituencies.